-- 1. To increase the volume, briefly press the top part of the button. - 2.
-To reduce the volume, briefly press the bottom part of the button.
+- 1. To increase the volume, press the top part of the volume control - 2.
+To decrease the volume, press the bottom part of the volume control

 When you change the volume, the hearing aid responds with a beep.
 When you reach the upper or lower limits, the hearing aid responds with a low-pitched beep.